 A small needle electrode will be inserted into a muscle at rest.
 You will be asked to rest or contract the muscle.
 The electrical activity picked up by the needle will produce a waveform.
 The waveform will be recorded and analyzed.
 The test is repeated on different muscles and limbs.

 You will be able to leave after the test is done.
 When you are home:

 You may have some pain when the needle electrodes are inserted.
 The insertion feels like an injection into the muscle.

 After the test, you may have muscle aches and discomfort for several days.
-Warm compresses and pain medicine may help.
+Warm compresses and pain medication may help.

 After the test, call your doctor if any of the following occur:

 Family Doctor—American Academy of Family Physicians

 Electromyography (EMG).
 Johns Hopkins Medicine website.
 Available at: http://www.hopkinsmedicine.org/healthlibrary/test_procedures/neurological/electromyography_emg_92,P07656.
 Accessed June 23, 2015.
 May 6, 2016.